 Pool features

-Including features like waterfalls, slides, spas, and lighting can significantly enhance the pool experience but also add to higher costs.
-Each added feature involves extra materials, labor, and sometimes specialized expertise.
+Incorporating additional features such as waterfalls, slides, integrated spa sections, swim jets for training, and advanced lighting systems can significantly enhance the pool experience and make it more unique, but they also contribute to higher costs.
+Each added feature involves additional materials, more labor, and sometimes specialized expertise for installation and design, which should be carefully considered in the budget.

 Decking and landscaping